AlexPerrine/8-Week-SQL-Challenge/Week1/README.md

 ### Note:
 To answer the following questions, I am creating the following temp table rather than having the table as a CTE in all the queries.
+I am also going to assume that you cannot collect points unless you are a member.
+I.e. until you sign up for the membership you do not collect any points.

 ```sql
 DROP TABLE IF EXISTS membership;